 Police name man suspected of shooting three people outside downtown Spokane bar early Saturday morning

 Apr.
-11—Johnathan R. Love is the man police say shot three people early Saturday morning outside a downtown Spokane bar.
+12—Johnathan R. Love is the man police say shot three people early Saturday morning outside a downtown Spokane bar.

 Prosecutors have charged the 29-year-old Love, who appeared in court Monday via video from the Spokane County Jail.
 Clad in yellow-green jail clothes, with short dark hair and a short brown beard, Love faces three counts of first-degree assault and three counts of drive-by shooting.
 He is held in lieu of a $1 million bond.

-Nathanael E. Beier, 31, and taxi driver Tonya R. Roberts, 48, were both shot in the head.
+Nathanael E. Beier, 31, and taxi driver Tonya R. Roberts, 47, were both shot in the head.
 They remained alive Monday but on life support.
-Neither is expected to survive.
-Deputy Prosecuting Attorney Tom Treppiedi said the charges against Love would likely be upgraded once the medical status of Beier and Roberts becomes certain.
+Deputy Prosecuting Attorney Tom Treppiedi said the charges against Love could change depending on the medical status of Beier and Roberts .

-Police erroneously reported Saturday that the two were shot and killed outside Luckys Bar on Sprague Avenue in downtown Spokane.
+Police erroneously reported Saturday that the two were shot and killed outside Luckys Bar on the 400 block of West Sprague Avenue in downtown Spokane.

 Love doesn't have an lengthy criminal background in Spokane County.
-In the lower courts, he's received multiple traffic infractions.
+In the lower courts, he has a history of multiple traffic infractions.

-Prosecutors alleged Monday that witnesses reported gunfire coming from an SUV driving the wrong way on Sprague at 1:27 a.m.
+Prosecutors alleged Monday that witnesses reported gunfire coming from an SUV traveling the wrong way on Sprague at 1:27 a.m.
 Saturday.

 Spokane police Officer Corrigan Mohondro was less than two blocks away from the bar at the time.

-Note: Editor's note: The original version of this story incorrectly stated Tonya Roberts' age due to an editor's error.